aluo96078/godm/docs/Readme.en.md

 ## 🧩 Introduction

-GODM (Go Object-Document Mapper) is a lightweight query encapsulation tool for MongoDB, implemented in Go.
-It provides an ORM-like development experience and simplifies common query conditions and chain operations, helping you quickly build data models and perform CRUD, aggregation, transactions, and other operations.
+GODM (Go Object-Document Mapper) is a lightweight query encapsulation tool for MongoDB, implemented in the Go language.
+It provides an ORM-like development experience and simplifies common query conditions and chain operations, helping you quickly build data models and perform CRUD, aggregation, transaction, and other operations.

 The core implementation is located in [`pkg/odm`](./pkg/odm), and usage examples can be found in [`examples/`](./examples).